3kh0/ext-remover/README.md

     ```
     (Hosted by The Greatest Giant#0110)
     4. Navigate to <a href="https://chrome.google.com/webstorex">https://chrome.google.com/webstorex</a> and click on that bookmark.
-    5. Flip the switches on the extentions you want to disable.
+    5. Flip the switches on the extension you want to disable.
     6. Profit

 </details>